 Bush kinder is a part of the Funded program (4 to 5-year old) throughout terms 2 and 3.
 Children are taken into the local South Surrey Parklands to: discover and explore free of commercial toys; learn respect for our environment; and gain knowledge of our country’s Indigenous heritage.
 Children can get up close to fauna and flora that may not be possible within the preschool playground.

-Each Wednesday session the Red and Blue group go to bush kinder and each Tuesday afternoon the Purple group attend bush kinder.
+Each Wednesday session the Blue group go to bush kinder and each Thursday the Red group attend bush kinder.

 Please refer to our Bush Kinder policies located on the policies page for further insight into this program.